 I know you have.
 This is the stuff a thousand “church stories” are made of.
 But the experience isn’t confined to the meeting place of the Body of Christ.
 The Enemy prowls around in all the places we live and work and play.
-The cycle of criticism and praise rolls through your work place, your home, and the ball park.
+The cycle of criticism and praise rolls through your workplace, your home, and the ballpark.
 The silent dread of family reunions, lunch meetings, and school functions creates a knot in your stomach that cannot be medicated.
-At the end of the day you crawl in bed exhausted from the roller coaster ride of criticism and praise, criticism and praise, criticism and praise.
+At the end of the day, you crawl into bed exhausted from the roller coaster ride of criticism and praise, criticism and praise, criticism and praise.

 I know how to beat him at his own game.

 1. Repeat after me: “He rejoices over me with singing.”